-- Step 3: Swirl the bottle gently until all the glucagon dissolves completely.
-Glucagon should not be used unless the mixture is clear and looks like water. - Step 4: Using the same syringe, hold the bottle upside down and insert the needle.
+Step 3: Swirl the bottle gently until all the glucagon dissolves.
+Do not use the glucagon unless the mixture is clear and looks like water.

+Step 4: Using the same syringe, hold the bottle upside down and insert the needle.
 Make sure the needle tip stays in the fluid, then gently pull back on the plunger rod to withdraw all the fluid from the bottle.
 If the plastic plunger rod separates from the rubber stopper, push the rod back in and turn it clockwise.

-Give the Glucagon Shot
+Giving the Glucagon Shot